Golden North: Zoos SA Contractual Disputes

 In 2014 Zoos SA announced that it would be prematurely ending its contract with Golden North in favour of the "[financially] beneficial" products from Streets.
-This further followed Golden North's efforts to remove palm oil from their products, for which Streets still contained palm oil in their products.
-This decision from Zoos SA lead to public outrage.
-Zoos SA initially defended the move on financial grounds but reversed course after "very strong" community feedback, announcing that both brands would be made available at its Adelaide and Monarto sites while it negotiated changes to the Streets contract.
+This followed Golden North's efforts (encouraged by Zoos SA) to remove palm oil from their products, while Streets still contained palm oil in their products.
+This decision led to public outrage, initially defended by Zoos SA on financial grounds then back-tracked after "very strong" community feedback, announcing that both brands would be made available at its Adelaide and Monarto sites while it negotiated changes to the Streets contract.

 Similarly in March 2022 a separate dispute arose when Adelaide Zoo awarded its ice-cream supply contract to Peters.
 Golden North expressed disappointment after its longstanding supply and relationship for Zoos SA.
 Zoos SA stated the tender assessed bidders on a range of criteria including environmental credentials, and defended its position by noting its policy of supporting sustainably produced palm oil.